ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

 layout: default
 ---

-## Welcome to the Amazon ECS-Weave-Shippable Booth Challenge!
+## Welcome to the Weave-Shippable Challenge!

 In this challenge, you'll set up fully automated deployments of the front-end component for the containerized [Socks Shop eCommerce](https://microservices-demo.github.io/) application, in 30 minutes or less.